quddnr153/quddnr153.github.io/_posts/2017-09-28-raspberry-pi-setting.markdown

 $ sudo apt-get install fonts-unfonts-core -y
 ```
 2. Change Localisation of Raspberry Pi Configuration (Set Locale..., and Set Timezone...) to Korean
+3. Rebute Raspbian
+4. Change the ibus configuration on the right top, "EN" button, to Taegeuk mark